SEFSC/SEFSC-documentation-quarto-skeleton/README.md

 # SEFSC-documentation-quarto-skeleton

-A template/skeleton repository that can be used as a starting point to create a new SEFSC GitHub Documentation Site for deployment to [https://sefsc.github.io/](https://sefsc.github.io/).
+A template/skeleton repository that can be used as a starting point to create a new SEFSC GitHub Documentation Site for deployment to https://sefsc.github.io (landing page coming soon).

 ### Getting Started